C++ OpenMP

 for (int i = 0; i < n; ++i) { ... }

-Exceptions and OpenMP don't mix.
-An exception thrown inside a parallel region must not propagate out.
-Catch inside, communicate failure via a shared atomic flag, or wrap the whole region body in a try/catch.
+• Exceptions + OpenMP don't mix.
+Exception inside parallel region must not propagate out.
+Catch inside; communicate failure via shared atomic flag; or wrap entire region body in try/catch.

 4. Data Sharing